rob-the-bot/OrbitalView/README.md

 1. Install Miniconda, check the box with says `Add Miniconda3 to my PATH environment variable` (this enables activating environment from a bat file)
 2. Create a conda environment, `conda create -n spinview`
 3. Activate the environment, `conda activate spinview`
-4. Use conda to install numpy and opencv
-`conda install -c conda-forge python=3.10 numpy opencv av`
+4. Use conda to install numpy, opencv (for the liveview), pyav (for encoding) `conda install -c conda-forge python=3.10 numpy opencv av`

-5. `pip install simple_pyspin ffmpeg-python`
+5. `pip install simple_pyspin`
-6. Download ffmpeg binary and add its location to Windows Environment Path
-7. Download the Spinnaker Python library [here](https://www.flir.com/support-center/iis/machine-vision/downloads/spinnaker-sdk-download/spinnaker-sdk--download-files/).
+6. Download the Spinnaker Python library [here](https://www.flir.com/support-center/iis/machine-vision/downloads/spinnaker-sdk-download/spinnaker-sdk--download-files/).
 Make sure it's the correct Python version (Spinnake/Windows/Python/spinnaker_python-xxxxxx-**cp310-cp310-win_amd64**.zip).
 Unzip and install the wheel file --- navigate to the direction and do `pip install the_whl_file_that_got_unzipped.whl`
-8. Make sure to have latest NVIDIA GPU driver to enable GPU accelerated encoding
+7. Make sure to have latest NVIDIA GPU driver to enable GPU accelerated encoding

 ## Deployment (other platforms)
 This program works in Mac and Linux.
 However, to enable GPU acceleration, you need to have ffmpeg compiled with `--enable-nvenc`, which is done for the binary released for Windows.
 On other platforms, you need to compile ffmpeg from source to enable the `--enable-nvenc` flag to do GPU encoding.

 It might been tricky to get nvenc to work in Mac.
 You might need to change from GPU encoding to CPU encoding (line 91-95).
 CPU encoding usually doesn't give you 500FPS so you need to give more detailed parameters in line 95 (for example, make use `ultrafast` `preset` and use sensible `crf` number).

 ## Known issues